 Women have served and fought in every conflict since the American Revolution.
 Yet despite women’s critical contributions to our national security, we continue to face barriers.
 These barriers exist both during service and after; especially when accessing the benefits and services women have earned.

-In more positive news, there is a national non-profit working to address this and more.
+The good news is that there’s a national non-profit working to address this and more.
 The Service Women’s Action Network (SWAN) is a national network advocating for the individual and collective needs of service women.
 SWAN’s priorities are guided by its members, who include thousands of women and men, service members and civilians.
 The organization is committed to seeing that all service women receive the opportunities, protections, benefits, and respect they deserve.

-Women service members and Veterans have benefited from many different support programs.
-But the vast majority of them are still built to meet the needs of men.
+While women service members and Veterans have benefited from many different support programs, the vast majority are still built to meet the needs of men.
 SWAN is committed to changing that.
-There are currently 40,000+ non-profits serving the needs of Veterans.
-Yet SWAN is the only one advocating for women Veterans and servicewomen of every branch, rank, and era of service.
+Out of 45,000+ non-profits serving the needs of Veterans, SWAN is the only one advocating for and supporting the needs of women Veterans and Active Duty women of every branch, rank, and era of service.

 MISSION

-So what does SWAN do?
-Their mission is to advocate, connect and provide support for military women past, present, and future.
+The SWAN mission is to advocate, connect and provide support for military women past, present, and future.
+What does that look like?

-SWAN is a driving force behind laws and policies that seek to change military culture, increase opportunities for women, eliminate sexual violence, and adequately address the needs of women Veterans.
+SWAN has been a driving force behind laws and policies that directly impact service women and Veterans.
+They have worked hard to effect change in certain aspects of military culture, increase opportunities for women, eliminate sexual violence, and adequately address the specific needs of women Veterans.

 BEGINNINGS